juniperfdel/pypyslalib/README.md

 the formatting.
 While this requires some hand's on work, the `convert.py` reduces the workload substantially.

 ### Transpiling?
-Writing a full transpiler, while possible (convert Fortan 77 to an AST then back to python code); would probably take more work than using simple string substitution and manual re-writing; as some stuff like `GOTO` (and recognizing which arguments are being used as output) requires a bit of cleverness to properly convert and/or work around.
+Writing a full transpiler, would probably take more work than using string substitution and manual re-writing, as fortran can do some crazy stuff; and while it's easy for a human to see what the program is doing, having a program figure it out would be a huge endeavor.
-It runs into the problem of [automating re-writing is slower than just re-writing it with some string substitutions for some common manipulations.](https://xkcd.com/1319/)
+It runs into the problem of [automating re-writing is slower than just re-writing it with string substitutions for some common manipulations.](https://xkcd.com/1319/)

 ### Doc-Strings?